Foreign Broadcast Information Service: Services

 FBIS had approximately 20 stations, commonly called bureaus, that were located around the world.
 These stations operated as an adjunct of a U.S. embassy/consulate or military command.
 Bureaus opened and closed at various times depending on the world situation and local circumstances.
 These stations were not covert and operated with the consent of the host government.
 In addition, a few of the bureaus were located on territory belonging to or administered by the U.S. such as Key West, Florida, Bahia Sucia, Puerto Rico, the Panama Canal Zone, etc. The personnel in the stations were both U.S. citizens and foreign nationals who were responsible for the collection, translation, and dissemination of foreign open source material.
 Depending on location, and the availability of print media, these personnel may have been responsible for translation of more than one language.
 Because of the large number print/radio/TV/satellite sources worldwide FBIS did not collect all open source material, but only those sources that met the requirements of the Intelligence Community.

 Besides the translations done overseas a large volume of less-time sensitive material was sent to FBIS headquarters in Rosslyn and Reston where a more detailed translation could take place.

 Not only were translations provided by in-house FBIS personnel, but approximately 700 independent contractors were also employed.

+Joint Publications Research Service

+The Joint Publications Research Service (JPRS) was a United States government defense-funded organization that was absorbed into FBIS but its funding and personnel did not transfer.
+For all practical purposes it ceased its massive operations (80,000 reports since 1957) in 1970.
+JPRS translations were merged with daily reports of the FBIS in 1995, then wound down to virtually nothing under FBIS by 1997.

+According to FBIS, access to current and past JPRS reports is possible via World News Connection.
+In 2012, Readex, a division of NewsBank, began releasing its digital edition entitled Joint Publications Research Service (JPRS) Reports, 1957–1994.
+As of 2022, access to this material is available through some university libraries.

+According to the Imperial War Museum, JPRS was a CIA operation operating out of the Department of Commerce.

 Customers

-Material provided by FBIS was disseminated to over 700 recipients in not only in the U.S. Intelligence Community, but also a large number of government, diplomatic and military organizations.
+Material provided by FBIS was disseminated to over 700 recipients in not only the U.S. Intelligence Community, but also a large number of government, diplomatic and military organizations.

 The material provided by FBIS, although it came from openly available, public radio and TV broadcasts, was not made freely available to the American people, frequently due to copyright laws.